The Cuckoo Girls, JournalStone/Trepidatio Publishing. Forthcoming, April 2020.

 One Very, Very Quiet Afternoon Illustrated by Patricia Lillie.
 My first book, long out-of-print.
 Annabelle Barbra Cavendish’s quiet afternoon tea party is disrupted by Daniel Ezra Fiddleson and other friends, whose names run through the alphabet.
 Greenwillow Books/William Morrow 1986.

-Illustrated by Patricia Lillie.
+Jake and Rosie Illustrated by Patricia Lillie.
 Jake and Rosie are best friends, neighbors, and inseparable.
 They even try to dress like twins.
 0ne day, Jake can’t find Rosie, anywhere.
 He begins to cry.
 But she comes home and brings a nice surprise.
 Greenwillow Books/William Morrow 1989.
-NEW:

 When the Rooster Crowed Illustrated by Nancy Winslow Parker.
 The rooster’s awake, and so are the horse, the cow, the pigs, and the chickens.
 But the farmer wants to sleep in.
 A fun and noisy read-aloud for everyone.
 Greenwillow Books/William Morrow 1991.